 In most cases, people who qualify for both the Lifetime Learning Credit and the American Opportunity Tax Credit should go with the latter.
 Why?

-The American Opportunity Tax Credit usually puts more money in your pocket than the Lifetime Learning tax credit.
-In fact, you can claim up to $2,500 for each qualifying student with the American Opportunity Credit.
+The American Opportunity Tax Credit usually puts more money in your pocket than even the maximum Lifetime Learning Credit.
+In fact, you can claim up to $2,500 for each qualifying student with the American Opportunity Tax Credit.

-Plus, 40 percent of the American Opportunity Tax Credit could be refundable.
-As you read above, no part of the Lifetime Learning Credit is refundable.
-You either use it or lose it.
+Plus, 40% of the American Opportunity Tax Credit is refundable, up to $1,000.
+No part of the Lifetime Learning Credit is refundable — you either use it or lose it.

-If you or your child is a college student, you should choose the American Opportunity Credit over the Lifetime Learning Credit.
-But if you or your dependent is in graduate school, then you’ll have to go with the Lifetime credit.
-That’s because the American Opportunity Credit only counts toward four years of college.
+If you or your child is a college student, you should choose the American Opportunity Tax Credit over the Lifetime Learning Credit.
+But if you or your dependent is in graduate school, then you’ll have to go with the Lifetime Learning Credit — that’s because the American Opportunity Tax Credit only counts toward the first four years of a higher education.

-Anyone who has paid educational expenses over the past year could get a break with the Lifetime Learning Tax credit.
-Although there are strict income guidelines and rules, it’s worth exploring.
-Especially if that means you can reduce the amount you owe on taxes by up to $2,000.
+Anyone who has paid educational expenses over the past year could get a break with the Lifetime Learning tax credit.
+Although there are strict income guidelines and rules, it’s worth exploring to see if you can reduce your taxes by up to $2,000.

-Most online tax preparation services will check over all your options and pick the best one for your particular situation.
+The online tax preparation service of your choices can help you check your options and pick the best ones for your particular situation.
 These government offerings soften the blow of tuition costs and help you pay for your or your child’s college education.

-Want to learn more about tax-advantaged savings accounts?
-Check out this guide on how to make the most of your 529 college savings plan.
+In the meantime, take advantage of tax-advantaged savings accounts.
+This guide explains how to make the most of your 529 savings plan for college.